giovannizotta/circular/README.md

 * `routes`: routes taken by `circular`

 It's a good idea to pipe the output into a file, since it can be quite big.
+⚠ To limit the size, `circular` will only keep the last 14 days of stats.

 ## Benchmarks
 Here is the performance of the pathfinding algorithm on the mainnet lightning network graph as of August 2022 (about 16000 nodes and 80000 channels).
 The benchmarks consist in finding a route between two random nodes and measuring the time it takes to find the route.
 Different values of `maxhops` are tested to show that shorter routes take less time to compute.
 Those routes are preferred by `circular`, since the longer the route, the most likely it is to fail.